Aayushman-Codes/FOOD-DELIVERY-TIME-PREDICTOR-KNN/README.md

 Type of Model: K-Nearest Neighbours (Naive Bayes Algorithm)

-Objective: Predict estimated food delivery time based on various features like distance, restaurant rating, delivery partner experience, etc.
+Objective: The goal of this model is to predict whether food delivery will be fast or delayed based on features like customer location, restaurant location, weather conditions, traffic conditions, and more.
+This task is a binary classification problem where the model will predict delivery status: "Fast" or "Delayed."

 Tech Stack: Python, Pandas, Scikit-Learn, Matplotlib, Seaborn